paul-e-jang/spring-vue/README.md

 # spring-vue/Marketplace
-shop application made by spring as back-end &amp; Vue as front;
+shop application made by spring as back-end &amp; Vue as front
-Jest/Nightwatch test tool used;
+Jest/Nightwatch test tool used
-utilizing Ojdbc6(XE);
+utilizing Ojdbc6